 2. Interview multiple vendors

-It’s rare to hire the first employee you interview so why select the first vendor you connect with?
+It’s rare to hire the first employee you interview, so why select the first data destruction vendor you connect with?

 Ask questions.
 How long have they been in business?
 Where are they located?
 How quickly does someone get back to you when you reach out to them?
 Do everything you can to ensure they’re a good fit.
 It’s not only something you will be evaluated in the unfortunate case anything happens, it’s also essential for a productive, professional relationship.